miracode/data-structures/README.md

 stack.py
 create a stack data structure

+queue.py
+create a queue data structure with functions: enqueue(value) - add value to the queue dequeue() - removes and returns first value in queue size() - returns the size of the queue

 parentheses.py
 parentheses(text) will return
     1 - if input text has open parentheses (more are open than closed)